 - Restrooms are located in the hallway behind the elevators.

 Please note that this is an internal work meeting.
-However, if you are interested in attending the C-Stat meeting, contact CDHS_CountyC-Stat@state.co.us or call at 303.916.1972.
-An informational memo with additional instructions is under construction.
+However, if you are interested in attending the C-Stat meeting, email CDHS_CountyC-Stat@state.co.us.

 - Wildly Important Goals